zed-industries/zed/docs/src/linux.md

 If you install the `vulkan-tools` package and run `vkcube` and you see `llvmpipe` in the output, you need to make sure your GPU is configured correctly.

-For more information the [Arch guide to Vulkan](https://wiki.archlinux.org/title/Vulkan) has some good troubleshooting steps.
+For more information, the [Arch guide to Vulkan](https://wiki.archlinux.org/title/Vulkan) has some good troubleshooting steps.

 If Vulkan is configured correctly, and Zed is still slow for you, please [file an issue](https://github.com/zed-industries/zed) with as much information as possible.